Icinga/icinga2/doc/1-about.md

 * Use [Packages](#getting-started)

 Look for available packages on [http://packages.icinga.org] or ask your distribution's maintainer.
-Compiling from source is not recommended, and not the default either.
+Compiling from source is not recommended.

 * Real Distributed Architecture